JoyHak/MarkdownToBBCode/Forum.md

     md2bb 'readme.md' 'add text' '@listfile.md'
     Reads and converts contents of 'readme.md', then converts 'add text', then reads and converts contents of 'listfile.md' line by line.
 [/code]

-[/spoiler]
+[/spoiler2]

-CLI md2bb allows you to convert text directly from the terminal, combine converted content into a single file, and convert text, files, and file lists sequentially in a single use.
-Below are some examples of how to use md2bb.
+You can combine converted text or file content into a single file.
+Also you can convert text and files a single usage.

 [spoiler2=CLI examples]
 [code]